Hippocampome-Org/csv2db/README.md

 ## csv2db

-### Hippocampome CSV file to database ingest capability
+### Hippocampome CSV file to MySQL database ingest capability

 ### Description
 The "csv2db" capability ingests Hippocampome data in the form of Comma Separated Value (CSV) files and loads those data into a MySQL database.
 This capability was written in Django/Python.
-It is used to import the mined neuroinformatic peer-reviewed literature information of the Hippocampome project (GMU Ascoli lab) into a MySQL database for web portal rendering (http://hippocampome.org/).
-Both browser based and command line interfaces are facilitated for execution.
+It is used to import the mined neuroinformatic peer-reviewed literature data of the Hippocampome project (GMU Ascoli lab) into a MySQL database for machine-readable web portal rendering (http://hippocampome.org/).
+Both browser based and command line interfaces are facilitated.

-### Installation
+### Install
 To install and run "csv2db", the following versions (or later) of base code should be available (i.e. installed and configured) on the target platform.
 - Apache (2.2.26)
 - Python (3.4.2)